Daaohame/RAHT-3DGS-codec/docs/voxelization.md

 Multiple points falling into the same voxel are **merged** (attributes averaged).
 This enables:
 - **Compression**: Fewer voxels than points
 - **RAHT encoding**: Integer coords for octree-based transform
-- **Spatial indexing**: Morton code ordering for cache-friendly access
+- **Morton ordering**: Required for RAHT octree processing and efficient voxel grouping

 ---